 - Itchy nose, roof of mouth or throat

-- Swollen, blue-colored skin under the eyes (allergic shiners)
+- Swollen, bruised-appearing skin under the eyes (allergic shiners)

-Your hay fever signs and symptoms may start or worsen at a particular time of year.
-Triggers include:
+Your hay fever signs and symptoms may occur year-round or may start or worsen at a particular time of year (seasonal).

-- Tree pollen, which is common in early spring.
+- Tree pollen, which is common in early spring

-- Grass pollen, which is common in late spring and summer.
+- Grass pollen, which is common in late spring and summer

-- Ragweed pollen, which is common in fall.
+- Ragweed pollen, which is common in fall

-- Spoors from indoor and outdoor fungi and molds are considered both seasonal and perennial.
+- Spores from indoor and outdoor fungi and molds, which can be both seasonal and year-round

 Hay fever or common cold?

-Signs and symptoms can be similar, so it can be difficult to tell which one you have.
+Symptoms can be similar, so it can be difficult to tell which one you have.

 |Runny nose with thin, watery discharge; no fever

 |Runny nose with watery or thick yellow discharge; body aches; low-grade fever

-||1-3 days after exposure to a cold virus
+|1 to 3 days after exposure to a cold virus

 When to see a doctor

-See your doctor if:
+See your health care provider if: